Continuous Combinatorics of Abelian Group Actions: The subshift problem for

 \begin{defnn} Let $M$ be a Turing machine.
 Let $p(i) \in \Z$ denote the position of the reading head of $M$ on the tape at step $i$.
 Let $z_i$ be the tape configuration of $M$ at step $i$.
 We say that $M$ is {\em good} if it has the following properties: \begin{enumerate} \item $p(0)=0$; $z_0(0)=S$, $z_0(1)=E$, and $z_0(k)=B$ for all $k\neq 0,1$. \item For any $i\geq 0$, $p(i)\geq 0$; $z_i(0)=S$, $z_i(k)=B$ for all $k<0$, and for any $k\neq 0$, $z_i(k)\neq S$. \item For any $i\geq 0$, there is a unique $K>0$ such that $z_i(K)=E$ and $z_i(k)=B$ for all $k>K$.
 We refer to this cell as the {\em ending cell} of the working region. \item For any $i\geq 0$, if $K$ is the ending cell of the working region, then $p(i)\leq K+1$. \item For any $i\geq 0$, if $K$ is the ending cell of the working region, then $z_i(k)\in \{0,1,E\}$ for all $0<k<K$.
 Moreover, if $z_i(k)=E$ for any $0<k<K$, then $k=K-1$. \item If $M$ halts at step $i$, then $p(i)=0$, $z_i(1)=E$, and $z_i(k)=B$ for all $k\neq 0,1$. \end{enumerate} \end{defnn}

 In English, a good machine only uses the non-negative portion of the tape, and always maintains a working region with a starting cell with symbol $S$ and an ending cell with symbol $E$.
-The symbol in the cell immediately proceeding the ending cell could have a symbol $E$; this is intended to address the situation where the machine needs to extend its working region and therefore needs to temporarily write a symbol $E$ next to the previous ending cell.
+The symbol in the cell immediately preceding the ending cell could have a symbol $E$; this is intended to address the situation where the machine needs to extend its working region and therefore needs to temporarily write a symbol $E$ next to the previous ending cell.
 The point is that at any time during the computation, the working region should always end with an ending cell with symbol $E$.
-Except for this convention, the working region should always consist of $0$ and $1$.
+Except for this convention, the working region should always consist of $0$s and $1$s.
 During the computation, the reading head stays in the work region, with the only exception that it might be positioned one cell to the right of the ending cell (again, to accommodate extension of the working region).
 If a good machine ever halts, it halts in the state $q_t$ with its head over the beginning cell, with the tape configuration identical to the initial configuration of the computation.

 Although good Turing machines operate in a very restricted way, it is a standard fact that they are able to simulate any computation of Turing machines.
-We make this precise in the following.
+For programming techniques for Turing machines the reader can consult standard references such as Chapter 8 of \cite{HMD}.
+For example, the technique to keep all computations on a semi-infinite tape while requiring that the machine never prints the blank symbol $B$ is presented in \S 8.5.1 of \cite{HMD}.

 We use the usual G\"{o}del numbering for Turing machines to assign a natural number to each Turing machine.
 Conversely, for each natural number $n\in\omega$ there is a corresponding Turing machine $M_n$.
-It is a standard fact that there is a total computable function $f \colon \omega \to \omega$ such that for all $n \in\omega$, $M_{f(n)}$ is a good Turing machine, and $M_n$ halts iff $M_{f(n)}$ halts.
+The standard programming techniques for Turing machines give that there is a total computable function $f \colon \omega \to \omega$ such that for all $n \in\omega$, $M_{f(n)}$ is a good Turing machine, and $M_n$ halts if and only if $M_{f(n)}$ halts.
 We fix this computable function $f$ for the rest of the proof.
 Our halting set is This is a $\Sigma^0_1$-complete set of integers.